Eerie light illuminated the inky skies, pallid and wan.

-Jim M about 3 years ago
+Jim M over 3 years ago

 I'm sorry this took me so long to read!
 Beautiful and effective wordcrafting and a fantastic premise.
 I for one would love to read more of your Lovecraftian stuff

-Alex Munro about 3 years ago
+Alex Munro over 3 years ago

 Thanks for the kind words Jim!
 I wasn't sure about this one as no one had commented.
 I thought I'd completely missed the concept that I was trying to achieve.
 I enjoyed the premise, the idea began as 2 mysterious old men, then became 2 Great Old Ones.